Welcome to Geeks to Go's Virus, Spyware, and Malware Removal forum

 Click here to start a new topic in the Virus Spyware, and Malware removal forum.

 Often with modern malware, diagnostic logs do not tell the whole story.
 Including infection names, file names, or error messages will aid the person helping.
 Also, include any removal tools or steps you've that you've used to try and remove the infection (if any).
 If known, it would be helpful to know how the infection was acquired.
 Offer a thorough, detailed description, and you'll get a fast, accurate reply.

 How to copy and paste:

-b.
-Right click with your mouse or touchpad.
+- Right-click with your mouse or touchpad.

-c.
-Choose Select All from the shortcut menu.
+- Choose Select All from the shortcut menu.

-d.
-Right click again, then choose Copy from the shortcut menu.
+- Right-click again, then choose Copy from the shortcut menu.

-e.
-Go the window where you are typing your new topic.
+- Go the window where you are typing your new topic.
 Select an area after the text.

-f.
-Right click and select Paste from the shortcut menu.
+- Right-click and select Paste from the shortcut menu.

-Step 5.
-Review and submit your post
+Step 6.
+Review and submit your topic

 If you're satisfied with your new topic, click the Post New Topic button.
 Or, to preview what your topic will look like before posting it, click the Preview Post button.
 You will still have an opportunity to edit your topic after posting it.